From the archives: This story was last updated in April 2019.

 Fishing is more fun than you think, especially when you reel in a big catch after all that anticipation.
 It’s even more so when you catch a fish that is as tall as a grown-up man.

-Angler Zachary Sutterfield of Durant, Oklahoma, reeled in just that—a 170-pound (approx. 77-kilogram) sea creature—this past weekend while bowfishing on Lake Texoma, one of the largest reservoirs in the United States, located some 80 miles north of Dallas.
+Angler Zachary Sutterfield, of Durant, Oklahoma, reeled in just that—a 170-pound (approx. 77-kilogram) sea creature—while bowfishing on Lake Texoma, one of the largest reservoirs in the United States, located some 80 miles north of Dallas.

 The fish with an alligator-looking snout was so heavy that Sutterfield had to seek the help of his family members on board the boat to pull it out of the water.